Kruthika0510/-Plagiarism-Checker/README.md

 - Supports thresholding for classification.

 Dataset
-- The dataset consists of sentence pairs with a **jpwahle/machine-paraphrase-dataset** indicating plagiarism.
+- The dataset consists of sentence pairs with a **PAWS** indicating plagiarism.
-- Columns:
+- Columns:id,sentence1,sentence2,label

+Libraries Required:
+pandas
+numpy
+nltk
+spacy
+scikit-learn

+Usage
+Load and Preprocess Data: Use pandas to load text data, clean it with nltk/spacy, and convert it into numerical representations using TF-IDF or BERT embeddings.
+Train the Model: Apply XGBoost, SVM, or deep learning models (BERT/LSTM) to learn patterns of paraphrased and plagiarized text.
+Detect Plagiarism: Compare input text with stored documents using cosine similarity or fuzzy matching to identify similarities.
+Generate Reports: Highlight copied content, provide similarity scores, and visualize results via Flask/Streamlit.